mark-watson/haskell_book/manuscript/preface.md

 This is the preface the newest version of this book released September 2024.

-If you read my eBooks free online then please consider hiring me for part time remote work: [https://markwatson.com/#tip](https://markwatson.com/#tip).
+If you enjoy my eBooks and would like to work with me then please consider [hiring me for part time remote work] [https://markwatson.com/#tip](https://markwatson.com) for part time consulting work.

 It took me over a year learning Haskell before I became comfortable with the language because I tried to learn too much at once.
 There are two aspects to Haskell development: writing pure functional code and writing impure code that needs to maintain state and generally deal with the world non-deterministically.
 I usually find writing pure functional Haskell code to be easy and a lot of fun.
 Writing impure code is sometimes a different story.
 This is why I am taking a different approach to teaching you to program in Haskell: we begin techniques for writing concise, easy to read and understand efficient pure Haskell code.
 I will then show you patterns for writing impure code to deal with file IO, network IO, database access, and web access.
 You will see that the impure code tends to be (hopefully!) a small part of your application and is isolated in the impure main program and in a few impure helper functions used by the main program.
 Finally, we will look at a few larger Haskell programs: